Garrett Richter: Florida House of Representatives

 Incumbent State Representative J. Dudley Goodlette was unable to seek re-election in 2006 due to term limits.
 Richter ran to succeed him in the 76th District, which stretched from North Naples to Marco Island in western Collier County.
 Richter was unopposed in the Republican primary, and faced Ken McPherson, the Constitution Party nominee.
 He was endorsed by the Naples Daily News, which praised his focus on "affordable housing and insurance as the big issues facing Florida and the Legislature," though they noted that "[s]ome of his goals and positions on key issues could use a tuneup."
 Ultimately, Richter defeated MacPherson handily, winning 78% of the vote to MacPherson's 22%.

 Following Richter's election to the House, he initially started campaigning to be Speaker of the Florida House of Representatives for the 2012-2014 legislative term, but he withdrew as fellow State Representative Will Weatherford solidified support.

-During the 2008 legislative session, Richter sponsored legislation with State Senator Michael S. Bennett that would have allowed business owners to purchase commercial property insurance without the threat of assessments from the state.
+During the 2008 legislative session, Richter sponsored legislation with State Senator Mike Bennett that would have allowed business owners to purchase commercial property insurance without the threat of assessments from the state.